113ll3/Ibmclouddocscli/plugins/admin/index.md

 <dt>user_name</dt>
 <dd>The name of the user.</dd>
 <dt>permission_value</dt>
 <dd>The permission that is assigned to the user.
-The available permissions are admin (or superuser), login (or basic), catalog.read, catalog.write, reports.read, reports.write, users.read, or users.write.
+The available permissions are admin (or superuser), log in (or basic), catalog.read, catalog.write, reports.read, reports.write, users.read, or users.write.
 You can't use this parameter with the organization parameter in the same query.</dd>
 <dt>organization_value</dt>
 <dd>The organization name that the user belongs to.
 You can't use this parameter with the permission parameter in the same query.</dd>
 <dt>role_value</dt>